James F. Burke (politician): Political career

 He had a hand in a number of important pieces of legislation, including taking an active role in framing the Federal Reserve Act which created the Federal Reserve Bank, America's central bank.

-He was appointed a delegate to the Parliamentary Peace Conference at Brussels in 1905.
+In 1905, he was appointed a delegate to the Parliamentary Peace Conference in Brussels in 1905.
 He was appointed by President Benjamin Harrison to codify the navigation laws of the United States.
 He was officer of, or a delegate to, the Republican National Conventions from 1892 to 1924, with the exception of the year 1912.

 Post-Congress career

 He was not a candidate for renomination in 1914.
-In December, 1917, he became United States Government Director of War Savings during the First World War.
+In December, 1917, he became United States Government Director of War Savings during World War I.

 Following his political career, Burke resumed the practice of law, practicing for 10 years as a criminal lawyer at the Allegheny county bar.
-Additionally, he was elected General Counsel of the Republican National Committee in December 1927 and served until his death.
+He was elected General Counsel of the Republican National Committee in December 1927 and served until his death.
 He was parliamentarian of the Republican National Convention at Kansas City, Missouri, in 1928.

 Burke wrote a number of treatises, including "The Powers of the President", investigating the role of the president during wartime, and a history of the World Peace Conference entitled "Perplexing Problems of the World's Peace Conference".